• Carnegie Mellon University

 Education

-I attended the University of Wisconsin-Eau Claire from 2017 to 2021, where I completed a double major in Computer Science and English, with an emphasis on rhetoric of science, technology, and culture.
-I was introduced to Computer Science research by Chris Johnson.
-We studied direct manipulation programming systems for creating animations, which emphasized the importance of user-oriented design and programming language fundamentals.
+I attended the University of Wisconsin-Eau Claire from 2017 to 2021.
+I completed a double major in Computer Science and English with a minor in Mathematics.
+I was introduced to Computer Science research by Chris Johnson, and I helped contribute to the design of Twoville: a direct manipulation programming system for computer science education.

 In 2020, I was accepted into CMU’s REUSE program, where I joined a collaboration between CMU and Arizona State University.
 We created TTPython, a macroprogramming systems for the Internet of Things.
-We used our prototype to reimplement a mock autonomous vehicle intersection and observed significantly reduced latency between devices, demonstrating how improving usability can lead to objective increases in performance.
+We used our prototype to implement a mock autonomous vehicle intersection and observed significantly reduced latency compared to a prior approach.